coreos/docs/quickstart/index.md

 CoreOS gives you three essential tools: service discovery, container management and process management.
 Let's try each of them out.

-First, on the client start your agent by typing:
+First, on the client start your user agent by typing:
 ```
 eval &(ssh-agent)
 ```